blakeblackshear/frigate/docs/docs/frigate/index.md

 - Object detection with TensorFlow runs in separate processes for maximum FPS
 - Communicates over MQTT for easy integration into other systems
 - Recording with retention based on detected objects
-- Re-streaming via RTMP to reduce the number of connections to your camera
+- Re-streaming via RTSP to reduce the number of connections to your camera
 - A dynamic combined camera view of all tracked cameras.

 ## Screenshots